Hbvsa/hbvsa.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-This post is copy from the readme file from my [repository of the project](https://github.com/Hbvsa/DinoCustomObjectDetection)
+This post is a copy from the readme file from my [repository of the project](https://github.com/Hbvsa/DinoCustomObjectDetection)

 # Project overview